Skip to main content

 Consent Information - Consent information for the conversion, using the Google Consent Mode framework.

-OneView automatically sets the consent information for the conversion, using the Google Consent Mode framework, and the ad_user_data and ad_personalization values to enforce consent compliance.
+OneView automatically sets consent information using the Google Consent Mode framework, with ad_user_data and ad_personalization values to enforce consent compliance.

 Enhanced Conversions

 OneView can automatically send Enhanced Conversions to Google Ads, along with regular conversions for better matching.
-You can disable this feature under “Settings” -> “Accounts” -> “Google Ads” -> “PII Handling” -> “None”.
-The type of Enhanced Conversions OneView uses (Enhanced Conversions for Web or Enhanced Conversions for Leads) depends on the Conversion Action linked to each Conversion Event on OneView when configuring the integration.
+You can disable this feature under “Settings” → “Accounts” → “Google Ads” → “PII Handling” → “None”.

 Enhanced Conversions for Leads requires you to preemptively send lead data (i.e. email, phone number) from your website contact forms using the Google Ads User-Provided Data Event tag on Google Tag Manager (Web Container).OneView will then upload the complete ClickConversion to Google Ads API at conversion time.